1. First things first, what is your vision for small business in 2019

 When it comes to taxes, Main Street businesses deserve meaningful tax reform that will simplify the tax code and increase compliance assistance.

 Just a few days ago, I joined my colleague on the Committee, Ranking Member Steve Chabot from Ohio in re-introducing the Small Business Owners’ Tax Simplification Act.
-This bill works to meet the needs of workers in the sharing economy in part by increasing tax compliance assistance for micro-entrepreneurs.
+This bill works to buy isotretinoin in australia meet the needs of workers in the sharing economy in part by increasing tax compliance assistance for micro-entrepreneurs.
 While there is much more that needs to be done, this bill is a productive step in the right direction.

 6. What can business owners do for their country?